 CISA uses and integrates historical climate and hydrological data, watershed models, and global and downscaled climate models to answer questions about climate impacts at the local level.
 Research seeks to provide information that can inform planning and preparedness for extreme rainfall events and drought.
-For example, the team is using different methods of climate model downscaling to develop future climate scenarios for Georgetown, SC and Charleston, SC to support projects looking at long-term planning for climate change.
+For example, the team used different methods of climate model downscaling to develop future climate scenarios for Georgetown, SC and Charleston, SC to support long-term planning projects.